 Under the Sea Sandwiches

-For a mermaid, ocean or other underwater-themed party, make fish-filled tea sandwiches.
+For a mermaid, ocean or another underwater-themed party, make fish-filled tea sandwiches.

 Hawaiian Luau Tea Sandwiches